SrejonKhan/chat-in-no-internet/README.md

 ### 6. Are you planning to improve/scale it?

 Maybe!
 Completely depends on availability and priority.
 But, if you are interested, HMU!

+## Client-Side Builder

+To manage configurable values in our vanilla JavaScript project, I wrote a custom [builder](/client/build/builder.js) script.
+This script replaces specific delimiters with environment variables during the build process.

+- HTML and CSS: `{{ VARIABLE_NAME }}` is replaced with the value of `VARIABLE_NAME` from the environment.
+- JavaScript: `process.env.VARIABLE_NAME` is replaced with the value of `VARIABLE_NAME` from the environment.

+The build process involves parsing the files and substituting the delimiters with their corresponding values.

+## Development Server for Client Side

+For rapid development, I implemented a simple development server that automatically rebuilds and reloads the application when files change.
+Chokidar is used to monitor file changes, triggering a rebuild.
+The live server serves the `dist` folder, ensuring instant updates are reflected in the browser.